An insiders look into where to hike, eat and explore around Tucson, AZ.

 - Mall experience – visit La Encantada (great views from up there)

-- Native Seed Search (a must for all gardeners + foodies and Zoe Boutique is in the same strip)
+- Native Seed Search (a must for all gardeners + foodies)

 When we first moved to the desert in 2002 it appeared brown and ugly compared to North Carolina.
 But over time the desert changed our vision.
 Tucson became lush with colors and amazing plants and animals.
 The smell of the desert after a rainstorm, the energy of intense lightning and storms during monsoon season and the endless beauty of being surrounded on all sides by sun-filled mountain peaks gave us a sense of home.

 We hiked several of our favorite trails during this short trip:

 On the west side of Tucson right over Gates Pass is a great hike up Wasson Peak.
 The west side is also home to the Arizona-Sonora Desert Museum – which I have been to numerous times and it never gets old.
 It’s amazing.
 This hike is fairly gradual and takes about 3-4 hrs round trip depending on your speed.

 - 7 Falls Hike in Sabino Canyon (Bear Canyon Trailhead)

 When we lived in Tucson, we took almost every visitor we had to 7 Falls.
 Sometimes the water would be running, but there would always be a pool of water up top to cool your feet.
 This time we saw a rare ring tailed cat up top.
 He seemed to be very curious about us, but too fast for my camera skills.

 - How long does it take to hike Seven Falls?

 Expect the hike to take about 3 hours roundtrip.